kcsanjayj/kcsanjayj/README.md

 I started with a simple curiosity: how can machines learn, reason, and do more than just follow instructions?
 That curiosity led me from Machine Learning into LLMs, Agentic AI, and RAG.

-I'm a fresher who likes learning from first principles and turning what I learn into working systems.
+I'm a fresher who learns from first principles and turns what I learn into working systems.
 My goal is to build AI that is not just impressive in a demo, but genuinely useful in the real world.

 ---